 Kids book bin

-The sweetest DIY kids book bin from This Little Street is not only adorable but incredibly functional and keeps stacks of books off the floor.
-Its bin design allows your child to look through the books and see each cover (as opposed to keeping books on a shelf, where they could only see the books spines.)
-You can decorate the interior of the bins with whatever wallpaper you want and even use removable wallpaper if you want to switch it up every once in a while.
+The sweetest DIY kids book bin from This Little Street is not only adorable but also incredibly functional — and keeps stacks of books off the floor.
+The bin design allows your child to look through the books and choose a book by its cover (as opposed to keeping books on a shelf and only seeing their spines).
+You can decorate the interior of the bins with whatever wallpaper you want — or even use removable wallpaper if you want to switch it up every once in a while.
 Head over to This Little Street for the full how-to.

 High chair splat mat